 NOTICE IS HEREBY GIVEN THAT THE Commissioners of the Department of Public Parks, in the City of New York, will, on the 27th day of March, 1889, at 11 o'clock A. M., at their office, in the Emigrants' Savings Bank Building, Nos.
-49 and 51 Chambers street, in said city, hear and consider all statements, objections and evidence that may then and there be offered in reference to a proposed change of grade of Vanderbilt avenue, East, between One Hundred and Sixty-eighth and One Hundred and Sixty-ninth streets, and between One Hundred and Sixty-ninth and One Hundred and Seventieth streets, in the Twentythird Ward, in pursuance of the provisions of chapter 721 of the Laws of 1887.
+49 and 57 Chambers street, in said city, hear and consider all statements, objections and evidence that may then and there be offered in reference to a proposed change of grade of Vanderbilt avenue, East, between One Hundred and Sixty-eighth and One Hundred and Sixty-ninth streets, and between One Hundred and Sixty-ninth streets, and between One Hundred and Sixty-ninth streets, and between One Hundred and Sixty-ninth streets, in the Twenty-third Ward, in pursuance of the provisions of chapter 72t of the Laws of 1887.